 Herd-level udder health measurements

 Herd-level DHIA test results for the test day closest in time to the farm visit (≤30 days) were captured from the record processing center working with each herd (Lancaster DHIA, Manheim, PA; Dairy One Co-Op.
 Inc., Ithaca, NY).
-Information captured included test dates, number of lactating cows, standardized 150-day milk production (STD 150-day milk), and test-day average cow-level somatic cell score (SCS).
+Information captured included test date, number of lactating cows, standardized 150-day milk production (STD 150-day milk), and test-day average cow-level somatic cell score (SCS).
 The following udder health measures were also captured from DHIA records: proportion of cows with an SCC ≥200,000 cells/mL on most recent test day (“elevSCS”), where elevated SCS was defined as a somatic cell score of ≥4.0; the proportion of cows with a newly-elevated SCS (“newSCS”), which was defined as a SCS changing from <4.0 to ≥4.0 over the last 2 tests; and the proportion of cows with a chronically-elevated SCS (“chronSCS”), which was defined as having a SCS ≥4.0 on the last two tests (Schukken et al., 2003).

 Data management and analysis